A Representation Theorem for Generic Line Arrangements with Global Cyclicity in the Plane: Introduction

 \section{\bf{Introduction}}

-The line arrangements (refer to Definition~\ref{defn:linearrangement}) has been studied by various authors like A. Dimca~\cite{HA}, S.Papadima, A.D.R Choudary, A.Suciu, P. Orlik, H. Terao~\cite{OT} in various contexts over fields $\mbb{Q},\mbb{R},\mbb{C}$ and finite fields $\mbb{F}_q,q$ a prime power.
-This field has applications in fields like Combinatorics, Braids and Confiugurations Spaces, Computer Science and Physics.
-Here we study the features of a finite set of linear inequalities in two variables over fields with $1-ad$ structure (refer to Definition~\ref{defn:1ADStructure}) exploring the local and global gonality principle with a purpose to associate invariants which describe the gonality structures (refer to Definition~\ref{defn:kGonality}) in a line arrangement (refer to Definition~\ref{defn:linearrangement}).
+The line arrangements (refer to Definition~\ref{defn:linearrangement}) have been studied by authors like B.~Gr{\"u}nbaum~\cite{MR0307027},~\cite{MR1976856}, J.~E.~Goodman and R.~Pollack~\cite{MR0583961}, R.~P.~Stanley~\cite{MR2383131} in various contexts over fields $\mbb{Q},\mbb{R},\mbb{C}$ and finite fields $\mbb{F}_q,q$ a prime power.
+This topic has applications in areas such as Combinatorics, Braids and Configurations Spaces, Computer Science and Physics.
+In the context of arrangements, combinatorial abstractions are studied for vector configurations and hyperplane arrangements.
+Here in this article we consider generic line arrangements over ordered fields (refer to Definition~\ref{defn:OrderedField}) and prove a representation theorem by associating combinatorial invariants.
+This result seems to be new.
+In this context, the method of associating cycle invariants as a combinatorial model to point arrangements in the plane has already been explored by authors J.~E.~Goodman and R.~Pollack~\cite{MR0583961}.
+A similar method is explained in chapter $10$ of the book~\cite{MR3823190}.
+In the proof of the main result, here, we associate cycle invariants as a combinatorial model to generic line arrangements in the plane which have global cyclicity (refer to Definition~\ref{defn:GlobalCyclicity}).